DoudouLinux

 As this information shows, on the contrary, Linux is synonymous with innovation and the future.
 Initiating your children to Linux is not a mistake but an investment in their future.
 Even if Linux was marginal, the important thing is that they will become able to master other computer tools, regardless of their form and not feel destabilized by seeing a new or different system or application.
 We wish to teach them the potential of computers instead of a particular software.

-But if you remove all the software from your computer to only use online versions, then your computer is of no use if you cannot access online services anymore.
-[7] And it is becoming quite frequent that your data are not even on your own computer.
+Moreover if you remove all the software from your computer to only use online versions, then your computer is of no use if you cannot access online services anymore [6].
+And it is becoming quite frequent that your data are not even on your own computer.
 In short, you are putting yourself in a situation where the providers of your software have total control over what you can do and have done on your computer.
-Frequent backups of your online data on your hard disk are necessary in this case.
-As a result some providers are even now becoming able to dictate to you what to buy and what to think.
+Even if you perform frequent backups of your online data on your hard disk (can you always do this?), you are not sure to be able to use your backup elsewhere and thus, not to depend of a unique provider.
+Note that this unique provider is often a commercial company whose goals do not necessarily match people wishes because it is quite out of any democratic control.

 Unlike what some powerful, politically influential industries would like us to believe, there is a third alternative to buying or pirating: sharing.
 How to teach children to live together in harmony if we do not teach them to share?
 And how to build a thriving society if its individuals do not wish to share?
 This is one of the foundations of the free software movement (free software means freedom software, not software free of charge such as freeware or shareware).
 Instead of preventing users from doing what they want with software that they are offered (for free or not), they are allowed to share them totally.
-Later you may have the opportunity to explain to them that the development of DoudouLinux is based on the values of sharing, since DoudouLinux is a 100% free software project.
+Later you may have the opportunity to explain to children that the development of DoudouLinux is based on the values of sharing, since DoudouLinux is a 100% free software project.

 Similarly to the scientific community which is regularly and openly sharing its work, free software is sharing the fruits of its labor with all computer specialists of the world.
 Moreover, one of the vectors which facilitated the emergence of a given civilization at a given time, is communication and knowledge sharing.
 To the contrary, powerful people have often taken actions all through history to make knowledge stay in the hands of a minority of people in order to preserve their power.
 Free software offers a vision in which computer science enriches the experience and is benefiting to everyone instead of only benefiting the minority who created and control them; thus, power is returning into the user’s hands.